Maureen See Environment and Parks Branch, Brisbane City Council.

 A considerable variability in form and leaf size amongst specimens in this species was noted at all sites.

-- Brachychiton discolor (Lacebark) is a very large ornamental tree with attractive pink star shaped flowers.
+- Brachychiton discolor (Lacebark) is a very large ornamental tree with attractive pink star-shaped flowers.
 A popular related species used in ornamental plantings in Brisbane is the Flame Tree (Brachychiton acerifolius).
 It appears to be performing quite well with growth rates of .20m/yr and .33m/yr at the two assessed sites.
-Some insect attack is evident on the leaves at both sites, but does not appear to be affecting vigour.
+Some insect attack is evident on the leaves at both sites but does not appear to be affecting vigour.
 This species has quite a thick trunk as a mature tree and is selected for wider footpaths only.

-- Hodgkinsonia ovatiflora (Golden Ash) is one of the small to medium height species with a rounded canopy and small glossy leaves, selected also for its potential use under powerlines.
+- Hodgkinsonia ovatiflora (Golden Ash) is one of the small to medium-height species with a rounded canopy and small glossy leaves, selected also for its potential use under powerlines.
 Whilst not growing rapidly to date, the two sites recorded are demonstrating acceptable growth of .26m/yr and .29m/yr, and reasonable health and vigour.
-There appears to be slightly better performance on more sheltered locations within sites.
+There appears to be slightly better performance in more sheltered locations within sites.
 However, a third planting has performed extremely poorly, with nearly all specimens stunted with yellowed, sparse foliage and many virtually leafless specimens.
 (The growth data for this site cannot be estimated as the average height at planting was not available).
 The reasons for this result will be investigated further.
 The oldest plantings are approximately 21 months.

 - There was variable performance evident between individual Streblus brunonianus (Whalebone Tree) specimens.
-The best performing specimens demonstrate dark green, dense, healthy growth, and often appear to be those receiving additional water and mulch from adjacent businesses or residents in the post maintenance period.
+The best-performing specimens demonstrate dark green, dense, healthy growth, and often appear to be those receiving additional water and mulch from adjacent businesses or residents in the post-maintenance period.
 By comparison, others in the same street, often without this extra care have generally sparser foliage and slower growth rates, although in most cases are still acceptable performers.
 A number of specimens under stress are exhibiting yellowing of leaves, reduced leaf size and leaf drop.
 The species appears to be performing fairly well the same at both sites, with one site being a clay loam and the other a sandy loam. pH values at the sites measured were around 6.8 – 7.

-- Rapanea variablis (Muttonwood) is another of the lower growing species, possibly growing to 6m, with attractive glossy, oblanceolate leaves and rust coloured new growth flushes.
+- Rapanea variablis (Muttonwood) is another of the lower-growing species, possibly growing to 6m, with attractive glossy, oblanceolate leaves and rust-coloured new growth flushes.
 Only one planting has occurred to date (November 2002), with specimens so far appearing to be performing acceptably well on average (.26m/yr), with good form and vigour.
 Many specimens were observed to be in flower over the winter period, with small cream flowers borne directly on the woody stems.

-- Flindersia xanthoxyla (Yellow Wood) is a tall spreading species which has been observed as an attractive amenity tree in park and golf course settings.
-In the trials on a range of soil types, it appears to be a generally slower growing tree compared to the other species, with an average annual height increase ranging between .07m/yr and .23m/yr between sites.
+- Flindersia xanthoxyla (Yellow Wood) is a tall spreading species that has been observed as an attractive amenity tree in park and golf course settings.
+In the trials on a range of soil types, it appears to be a generally slower-growing tree compared to the other species, with an average annual height increase ranging between .07m/yr and .23m/yr between sites.
 The three remaining sites all recorded average growth rates of 0.14m/yr.
 As for Streblus brunonianus, specimens appear to be struggling where additional water and mulch have been limited after the conclusion of the establishment maintenance.
 A quality issue affecting a limited number of stock may be contributing to poor performance in some earlier plantings.

 The remainder of the Year 2 species, together with one of the Year 3 species are scheduled for planting this spring: